 The programme includes a research clinic during which participants be able to discuss their research in small groups and to have senior scholars commenting on their work.
 Please be sure to inform us that you want to attend the clinics when applying to summer school.

 The goal of this year’s edition is to explore the distinctive methodological features of practice and process research as well as their similitudes and differences.
 While the interest in these approaches is peaking up, questions on their link to distinct methods, data and analytical traditions endure.
 The summer school will focus on how to conduct research projects according to practice/process approaches and the multiple ways in which distinct data sources and analytical strategies might be brought to bear in them.

 Who should attend?

 The school is aimed at individuals who already have familiarity with the practice/process approach and are interested in examining how it might be meaningfully developed going forward.
 We welcome in particular younger scholars, including advanced PhDs, early career researchers, and junior faculty.
 A list of readings will be circulated before the start of the summer school (those less familiar with the practice/process approach will need to do some substantial preparation work in terms of readings).

 Applicants will be selected based on the demonstrable alignment of their research topic with the aims of the summer school and the expected benefits from attending the event.
-The abstract should include three sections: topic and stage of current research/career, reasons for attending the event, and what you hope to gain from participating (and contributing to) the Workshop.
+The abstract should include three sections: topic and stage of current research/career, reasons for attending the event, and what you hope to gain from participating (and contributing to) the Summer School.

 Location and Fee